Maxis7164/simpler-canvas/docs/selection.md

 # Selection - 0.5.0a

 `Selection` initiates an selection field on the canvas to which it gets attached.
 When finalized, it will be the size of all contained `SObjects`.
-If no objects are inside the selection box, the selection will get closed on the attached `Canvas`.
+If no objects are inside the selection box, the selection will get closed.

 ```typescript
 class Selection {